-Scrabble has always been a classic favorite for game night, and now has become more prevalent with the ability to play on your mobile device.
+Scrabble has always been a classic favorite for game night, and has grown in recent years with the ability to play on your mobile device.
 It requires the ability to form legitimate words with only the seven tiles given to you.
-Often times, it is difficult to form words that will give you a high score, and you may find yourself falling behind your opponent(s).
-Scoring well does not happen easily.
+Often, it is difficult to form words that will give you a high score, as scoring well does not happen easily.
 With the following tips, you will never have to enter a Scrabble game feeling unprepared.
-Read below to find out how to improve your Scrabble score, impress your opponent(s), and even become an undefeated Scrabble player!
+Read below to find out how to improve your Scrabble score, impress your opponent(s), and even become a professional Scrabble player!

 1. Know (and Use!)
 Two Letter Words